idergunov9/GEN_AI/README.md

 ## Project Goals

-This project fine-tunes a small GPT model (`ChatGPT Small Rus 3 / ruGPT3Small`) on Ukrainian-language banking data from PrivatBank to:
+This project fine-tunes a small GPT model (`ChatGPT Small Rus 3 / ruGPT3Small`) on Ukrainian-language banking data from Terms & Conditions of PrivatBank to:

 - Generate correct and concise banking product descriptions in Ukrainian.
 - Respond to banking-related customer queries.